What we do:

 Centenary Reserve Community Garden

-We run regular working bee events where volunteers maintain the gardens, bury bokashi and get together to learn about what we're growing.
+We help run regular working bee events where local volunteers maintain the gardens, bury bokashi and get together to learn about what we're growing.
 Head over to the events page to sign up and come along.

 How we got started: